New York City Center: Lease renewals and financial issues

 Several months before City Center's lease expired in 1950, musicians' labor union Local 802 had proposed buying the building for $850,000.
 Theatrical critic Brooks Atkinson wrote that "all of the City Center's programs lose money.
 But the losses are not calamitous" because of the theater's relatively cheap tickets and because of various large donations.
 Uncertainty over City Center's lease caused the 1950–1951 season to be delayed, as the CCMD could not book shows until its lease had been renewed.
-After mayor William O'Dwyer pledged his support of City Center, the Board of Estimate renewed the CCMD's lease in February 1950.
+After Mayor William O'Dwyer pledged his support of City Center, the Board of Estimate renewed the CCMD's lease in February 1950.
 The CCMD agreed to cap ticket prices at $2.50, and its rent was set at 1.5 percent of its annual gross receipts.
 City Center's deficit grew to over $72,000 during the 1950–1951 season.
 By mid-1951, Baum considered hosting dramas only during the winter, as attendance was generally lower during the spring.
 Low patronage during the summer had already prompted him to stop staging musicals in July and August.

+In the mid-1950s, the theater's leaky roof (pictured) was repaired after City Council President Newbold Morris invited Mayor Vincent R. Impellitteri to the City Center on a rainy night.

 The CCMD announced plans in March 1952 to convert one of the center's emergency-exit hallways into a visual art gallery; the space would exhibit contemporary sculptures and visual art.
 Kirstein was appointed as City Center's managing director later that year.
 CCMD officials, citing increasing production costs asked the New York State Legislature in early 1953 to pass a law allowing the organization to lease the building for $1 annually.
 The law was enacted later the same year.
 The CCMD began raising $200,000 in April 1953 as part of its first-ever fundraiser, and the Rockefeller Foundation also donated $200,000 to fund the ballet and opera companies for three years.
 The 75 by 15 ft visual-art gallery opened in September 1953; it hosted ten exhibitions of 50 canvases per year.
 The building needed repairs by the mid-1950s, and the city government did not always fix these issues promptly.
-To convince the city government to fix the leaking roof, Morris invited mayor Vincent R. Impellitteri to the City Center on a rainy night; the mayor's program soon became soaked, and the roof was fixed shortly afterward.
+To convince the city government to fix the leaking roof, Morris invited Mayor Vincent R. Impellitteri to the City Center on a rainy night; the mayor's program soon became soaked, and the roof was fixed shortly afterward.